Sound follower: Operation

-The average feature film requires a large amount of 35mm film.
-One second of 35mm film uses 1.5 feet of film, moving at 18 in.
+The average feature film requires a large amount of 35 mm film.
+One second of 35 mm film uses 1.5 feet of film, moving at 18 in.
 One minute of film uses 90 ft, and one hour uses 5,400 ft.
 So, a two-hour movie with previews uses 11,250 feet or 2.13 mi of film.
-For 16mm film, these numbers are all divided by 2.5 (36 ft/min.).
+For 16 mm film, these numbers are all divided by 2.5 (36 ft/min.).
 Because a two-hour movie is so long, the whole is divided onto five or six reels.
 While a film projector uses an intermittent mechanism to play the film, a sound follower and most telecines use continuous motion.

 By having the sound and picture sync this way this clearly saves the expense and time of making an optical print or magnetic sound track strip on the edge of the film.
 The Sepmag would follow a projector or a telecine or a hand-cranked or motorized film viewer on a workbench.
 The sepmag sound follower would stay in sync with the film.
 In post-production work, a dubbed sound track of sound effects, or a second language, could be added to other channels of the sepmag.

 Sepmag had different record head configurations.
 A device could have a single mono track, dual two track or 4 track.
 The tracks are very large and the magnetic film moving at the normal speed of 24 frames per second, gave very good sound reproduction.
 As such, a mixing studio would have many units, to mix all the sound and effect down to 4, 2 and one track as needed.

 Magnetic film used is 3 to 5 mils thick, the same as the picture film, so the picture and sound have equal diameters on the film reels.
-The magnetic film has magnetic oxide coating on the complete width of the film. and the standard monaural track in 16mm and 35mm is 200 mils wide.
-35mm mag films may not be fully coated, but "striped" to permit editing marks to show through both sides.
+The magnetic film has magnetic oxide coating on the complete width of the film. and the standard monaural track in 16 mm and 35 mm is 200 mils wide.
+35 mm mag films may not be fully coated, but "striped" to permit editing marks to show through both sides.

 The first films used were acetate base till 1970, then replaced by polyester base.
 Acetate base is unstable, can have degradation, the ferric oxide coating and the Acetate base can cause vinegar degradation.

 In 1914, the first SEPMAG patent was filed.
 In 1929, the first sound follower was on the market and by 1941, AC biasing models were sold, giving better sound quality.
 The Stille SEPMAG transport was one of the first SEPMAG systems.
 Some of the older sound followers' interlock speeds were too slow to keep up with the high speed shuttle speeds of modern telecines; therefore, some 240 Hz bi-phase buffers were made to help solve this problem.